“We Chose You.”

 By sharing this story through the eyes of a child, is engaging, heartwarming, and most importantly, relevant.

 As Lauren notes, “This is a great way to allow children to talk about their family and to make it a natural thing.”
 The uniqueness of a child’s family is important to share and this book gives them age-appropriate information to do that.
 “When adoptive parents wait to have this conversation, it’s presented in a way that might seem like the information is or was hidden,” Lauren says.
 It was important to Lauren that adoption also be highlighted positively.

 Looking for additional resources to talk about adoption with your children?
 I’m personally an advocate of talking about it from day one, even if your child is an infant when you bring him or her home.
 This article helps you find ways to have those conversations.

 As I mentioned before, my husband and I are huge fans of using materials, like books, to help assist us in talking about the “tough stuff” and another book that addresses adoption that works well for us and is a great book to read along with We Chose You is The Not in Here Story.

 Creating Intentional Opportunities to Talk about Adoption with Your Children

-Lauren notes how important books that discuss adoption like this are to raise awareness about adoption as its just one way that a family is created.
+Lauren notes how important books that discuss adoption like this are to raise awareness about adoption as it’s just one way that a family is created.
 “We don’t want this to be secretive because it’s a beautiful thing,” she says.
 “It may bring up questions and that’s a good thing.
-This is a great way to have a discussion so that children can feel loved.”
+This is a great way to discuss so that children can feel loved.”
 And, this does prompt questions—all good.
 More importantly, it helps children understand that they aren’t alone and gives them the confidence to navigate situations like this in school and for the rest of their lives.